lucky20511/Algorithms/list-of-questions/special-functions-and-data-structure.md

 When using the object as the accumulated tmp, remember to clean it when leaving a route because of the nature of call-by-reference.
 If use primitive type like int or String, no need to handle that because of the call-by-value property.

+When solving backtracking related problems, please try to draw the tree path to find all solutions manually with a simple case at the beginning.
+It is possible that there might be some re-visted nodes so that time complexity can be reduced by DP.

 ### Reverse Array

 ```